 Social media marketing glossary of terms

-Why social media marketing is important
+Why is social media marketing important?

 “[Social media] is one of the best word-of-mouth tools out there,” said Jon Lee, CMO at ana tomy.
 “All you need to do is get your audience to share to their friends, [and] if you plan your campaign content correctly, you can do that.”

-Sponsored content can be a great mutually beneficial arrangement: The advertiser pays for the content, and the other brand, influencer or account shares it.
-However, if you are considering sponsored content, keep in mind that social media users tend to be sensitive to posts that feel overly salesy or do not fit in with the account’s regular content.
+Sponsored content can be an excellent mutually beneficial arrangement: The advertiser pays for the content, and the other brand, influencer or account shares it.
+However, if you are considering sponsored content, remember that social media users tend to be sensitive to posts that feel overly “salesy” or don’t fit in with the account’s regular content.